emicklei/gmig/README.md

 ### Instalation
-Currently, no pre-compiled binaries are available for download (even using some package manager) so you need to compile it using the Go SDK.
+Currently, no pre-compiled binaries are available for download (or via a package manager) so you need to compile it using the [Go SDK](https://golang.org/dl/).

 	go get github.com/emicklei/gmig